Powerball reaches $485 million for Wednesday drawing

-AUSTIN, Texas Gamblers betting on the multi-state Powerball lottery this week could win one of the biggest jackpots in the game's history, as the total climbed to $485 million on Tuesday, the Powerball website showed.
+AUSTIN, Texas Gamblers betting on the multi-state Powerball lottery this week could win one of the biggest jackpots in the game's history, as the total climbed to $485 million (318.03 million pounds) on Tuesday, the Powerball website showed.

 The third-largest jackpot in the game's history, at stake for Wednesday's drawing with a $327.7 million cash payout, comes after nearly three months of no jackpot winners.